vercel/next.js/docs/api-reference/next/image.md

 `sizes` is important for performance when using `layout="responsive"` or `layout="fill"` with images that take up less than the full viewport width.

-For a simple example, if you are using `layout="fill"`, and you know the image will always be less than half the width of the viewport, include the `sizes="50vw"` property.
-Failing to do so will result in the image being erroneously sent at twice the necessary resolution.
+If you are using `layout="fill"` and the image will always be less than half the viewport width, include `sizes="50vw"`.
+Without `sizes`, the image will be sent at twice the necessary resolution, decreasing performance.

 [Learn more](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-sizes).